The Governing Body

 There are three sub-committees of the governing body which facilitate its work and they are:

 The Pupil & Curriculum Committee

-The Curriculum Committee comprises of Miss J Fox, Mrs N McGeough, Mr M Mitchell, Mrs S Ramsay, and Mr B McLoughlin .
+The Curriculum Committee comprises of Mrs N McGeough, Mr B McLoughlin, Mr M Mitchell, Mrs S Ramsay, Mrs A Randhawa and Ms P Somervell .
 This ensures that a wide range of experience and viewpoints are taken into consideration when we meet to discuss the following aspects that impact on teaching and learning and the opportunities that are available to pupils.
 The committee has responsibility for: